 Another reason why you will love pictures of first dances so much is the type of emotion displayed.
 You will undoubtedly experience a broad range of feelings on the day you tie the knot with your beloved.
 Nervousness obviously plays a big role during the getting-ready portions, as does a bit of impatience.
 Surprised joy shows on people’s faces during the first look.
 You might also experience moments of sadness if you are reminded of loved ones who could not be present.
 We might photograph you or your beloved looking relieved after having finished exchanging rings and having shared a first kiss.
 But the emotion we see most often during the first dance is happiness.
 The hard part of a DC wedding day is over.
 Rings are on their fingers, and you are married.
 Now you can just enjoy being in each other’s arms and look forward to a rollicking Washington wedding reception.

 We love photographing those moments of happiness in whatever way they manifest themselves on a wedding day.
 But when newlyweds get as excited as these two did, it certainly makes our jobs as DC wedding photographers easier!
 The more evident the emotions, the more impactful the photos of a first dance are going to look, obviously.
 Similarly, pictures of that part of a Washington wedding will be more dynamic if the couple does a choreographed dance.
-Which is what this bride and groom did.
+Which is what this bride and groom did at their St Francis Hall wedding.
 Eschewing the traditional twirling around the room in favor of something quirkier can inject a lot of fun into a wedding reception!
 Not to mention that it can make for some lovely photographs!

 © 2020 Potok's World Photography -- Husband & Wife Washington DC Wedding Photographers